cornehop/cw-website/README.md

 ```
 After we done this, there will be a build folder in the project folder.
 The contents of this folder can be transfered to the server using (S)FTP.

-## Roadmap
-I would like to add the following items to the website in the future:

-- A page that contains some contact information
-- Subscribing to the newsletter using a simple form
-- (Optional) A fullscreen landingpage in front of the homepage